Himanshu2ht/Wireless-Communications/README.md

-### Studying to learn wireless communication on 01/10/2024.
+### Started to learn wireless communication on 01/10/2024.
 ### Huh!
 Exhausting but interesting...